choonkeat/elm-auto-encoder-decoder/README.md

 # Parser for Elm types

-Enough generate automatic encoder and decoder
+Enough to generate automatic encoder and decoder

 # Intention